 Exclude methods used at the lab bench (as in first edition).
 The aim is to avoid making the book too long.
 One could, if editors are available for a second volume, consider producing two volumes, with the plan shown here for volume 1, and a separate volume 2, with metabolomics, ROS-related assays, molecular biology and bioinformatics.

-Include gas-exchange and chlorophyll fluorescence?
-(As we have Wolgang, Eva, Otmar and also Alexey Shapiguzov as possible authors).

 Actual computations

 My R packages can be used for many calculations relevant to the book.
 They will greatly simplify the production of many of the illustrations.
 However, I would rather keep the details of the R code out of BTV2 so that it does not become bloated.